 Birth partners during and after labour

-One birth partner can be with you throughout your labour.
+Two birth partners can be with you throughout your labour.
 They should bring everything they need with them, as they will not be able to re-enter the ward if they leave.

-One support person is welcome to visit you on the postnatal ward 24 hours a day.
-You will not be able to swap this person and they should remain at bedsides as much as possible during their visit.
+On the postnatal and antenatal wards, one support person is welcome for the duration of your stay.
+You will not be able to swap this person and they should stay at bedsides as much as possible during their visit.

-On the Neonatal unit, the mother and baby are treated as one, which means the other parent of the baby can visit.
+On the Neonatal unit, you and your baby are treated as one, which means the other parent of the baby can visit.

 All visitors should wear a face mask, and comply with social distancing and hand sanitisation rules.